-NB: Household Composition is recorded on our systems at the point of application and may not reflect the current composition of the household.
-Please note that where there are less than 10 applicants or allocations, they have been listed as <10 in compliance with Data Protection requirements.
+NB: Household Composition is recorded on our systems at the point of application and may not reflect the current composition of the household. \Urban and rural allocation figures have been amalgamated (and total removed) due to GDPR requirements.

 Appendix 8 Management Team contact details